-- State operating appropriations decreased \$7.8 million to \$69.7 million in 2020 due to the State replacing the August state appropriation and a portion of the July State Appropriation with CARES Act funding.
-As such, that revenue will be recognized on an expenditure-driven basis during the 2021 fiscal year.
-State operating appropriations increased \$1.7 million to \$77.5 million in 2019 due to the State's economy and strong performance by the University on the State's metrics for determining appropriation increases. - Interest expense decreased by \$3.0 million in fiscal year 2020, primarily driven by the up-front payment structure for refinanced debt, and the changes in recognition of interest expense on the valuation of swaps.
-In 2019, interest expense increased by \$4.4 million, primarily driven by the upfront payment structure on recently issued and refinanced debt, and the changes in recognition of interest expense on the valuation of swaps. - Investment income from operations decreased by approximately \$4.8 million from the prior year.
-This is primarily due to a decrease of \$4.8 million recognized from the valuation of the University's interest rate swaps (a decrease of \$5.4 million was recognized in 2019 from the swap valuation).
-The University's investments otherwise held fairly stable University investments were re-allocated to vehicles with lower risk during the COVID-19 crisis to reduce exposure to market volatility. - Pell grants decreased \$1.6 million to \$26.3 million in 2020.
-In 2019, Pell grants decreased \$2.1 million to \$28 million.
-Pell grant revenue correlates to enrollment trends and a declining national average of Pell recipients as a percentage of the 12-month undergraduate headcount.
+- State operating appropriations increased \$8.9 million to \$78.6 million in 2021 due to the restoration of full appropriations after the State reduced the 2020 appropriations.
+In 2020, State operating appropriations decreased \$7.8 million to \$69.7 million due to the State replacing a portion of the July and all of the August State appropriations with CARES Act funding. - Interest expense for fiscal year 2021 decreased slightly (\$409,791) due to reductions in bond interest expense and changes in the valuation of interest expense on the swaps.
+In fiscal year 2020, interest expense decreased by \$3.0 million, primarily driven by the up-front payment structure for refinanced debt, and the changes in recognition of interest expense on the valuation of swaps. - Investment income from operations in increased by \$12.2 million in fiscal year 2021.
+This is primarily due to increase of \$3.5 million recognized from the valuation of the University's interest rate swaps (a decrease of \$4.8 million was recognized from the swap valuation in 2020).
+The University's investments otherwise held fairly stable University investments were re-allocated to vehicles with lower risk during the COVID-19 crisis to reduce exposure to market volatility. - Pell grants decreased \$5.3 million to \$21.0 million in 2021.
+In 2020, Pell grants decreased \$1.6 million to \$26.3 million.
+Pell grant revenue correlates to enrollment trends and a declining national average of Pell recipients as a percentage of the 12-month undergraduate headcount. - Coronavirus grants and aid increased by \$41.6 million to \$44.3 million in 2021.
+In 2020, the University recorded \$2.7 million for coronavirus grants and aid.